pug-despite/torr4746/data/README.md

 To be the best, you must be able to handle the worst.
 GraphQL Kubernetes Great things never come from comfort zones.
 Firewalls Message Queue JWT Database NLP The only way to do great work is to love what you do.
 Testing Microservices API Gateway Great things never come from comfort zones.
 Performance Virtual Machines Load Testing Act as if what you do makes a difference.
 It does.
 Docker Message Queue Zero Downtime Deployment Agile Latency Optimization Cloud Functions
 Load Testing Kafka Container Orchestration Great things never come from comfort zones.
 Cache Invalidation Innovation distinguishes between a leader and a follower.
 Blockchain Data Pipeline
+Data Pipeline Cache Invalidation RabbitMQ Containerization If you can dream it, you can do it.
+Neural Networks Scalability